joshbrew/Digital-Spectroscope/README.md

 Results - sunlight through my window:
 ![wind](screenshots/window.jpg)

+- Not yet added: wavelength estimation, etc.

+### Credits
+- 3D print files by Bernard Markus
-By Joshua Brewster, Yassine Santissi, and Garrett Flynn.
+- Spectrometer software demo by Joshua Brewster and Garrett Flynn.
+- Fishazam project by Yassine Santissi.

-This project is being developed for creating a fish identification dataset.
+- This project is being developed for creating a fish identification dataset.

+Inspired by the [Theremino spectrometer tutorial](https://www.theremino.com/wp-content/uploads/files/Theremino_Spectrometer_Construction_ENG.pdf), with a much needed update using an accessible browser framework.
+You can use this to build your own.

 ###### Sponsored by [Schmidt Marine](https://www.schmidtmarine.org/) Foundation.